a documentary about fatherhood and the modern crisis of masculinity

 I’ve seen many childhood friends become apart of these harrowing statistics, and it’s prompted me on a journey - to understand why the young men from these communities are so often fated to destructive futures.

 It was in Armadale that I came across the vehicle for this journey, a unique and pioneering preventative program called ‘The Fathering Project’.
 The first of its kind in Australia, aiming to help the children by building better fathers.

-I will be joining the frontline of The Fathering Project, as they expand their successful program for the first time into a lower socio-economic area, where fathers desperately need their support.
+I join the frontline of The Fathering Project, as they expand their successful program for the first time into a lower socio-economic area, where fathers desperately need their support.

-I will follow the facilitators and fathers of Armadale as they roll this program out, highlighting the necessity and importance for all communities to provide services which support fathers.
+The film follows the facilitators and fathers of Armadale, highlighting the necessity and importance for all communities to provide services which support fathers.

 For more information on The Fathering Project and Parkerville click on the icons: